nikhilesh992/ML_Projrct_Concrete_Strength_Prediction/README.md

 - KNN Regressor
 - SVM Regressor
 - AND
-- Pick each of the algorithm and perform These steps:
+- Pick each of the algorithm and perform Below steps:
 - Split your data between train and test steps.
 - Build The model  List down the evaluation metrics you would use to evaluate the performance of  the model?
 - Evaluate the model on training data